Sricharan2612/Javascript/js-practice/pracitce-qs.md

 When you use let instead of var in the for loop for the above example, it creates a new binding for i in each iteration of the loop.
 This means that each iteration of the loop will have its own separate i variable, preserving the value of i at each iteration when the setTimeout callback is executed.

+ what is hoisting?
+ Hoisting is a JavaScript mechanism where variable and function declarations are moved to the top of their scope before code execution.
+This means that functions and variables can be used before they are declared.

+ [9:58 AM] Admin
+y= 5;
+console.log(y);
+var y ;